YZUInternational/YZUInternational.github.io/README.md

 Another way to edit the config file (or any other file) is to use [prose.io](https://prose.io/), which is just a simple interface to allow you to more intuitively edit files or add new files to your project.

 After you save your changes to the config file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `https://<yourusername>.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.

-You can now visit your shiny new website, which will be seeded with several sample blog posts and a couple other pages.
-Your website is at `https://<yourusername>.github.io` (replace `<yourusername>` with your user name).
-Do not add `www` to the URL - it will not work!

-**Note:** The video above goes through the setup for a user with username `daattalitest`.
-I only edited one setting in the `_config.yml` file in the video, but **you should actually go through the rest of the settings as well.
-Don't be lazy, go through all the settings :)**

 ## Add your own content